Bio

 Jean-Philippe Cayen was appointed Senior Policy Advisor in the International Economic Analysis Department in December 2018.
 In this capacity, he is part of the leadership team that guides and manages the work of the department.
 He leads the department’s contribution to the Bank’s Monetary Policy Report and conducts analysis and research on current issues affecting the international economy.
 His primary interests include economic forecasting and business cycle analysis.

 Mr. Cayen started his career at the Bank in 2000 as an economist in the Monetary and Financial Analysis Department.
-He has held several positions at the Bank over the years, including Assistant Chief of the United States Division and Director of the Projection Division in the Canadian Economic Analysis Department.
+He has held several positions at the Bank over the years, including Director of the United States Division and Director of the Projection Division in the Canadian Economic Analysis Department.
 He holds a master's degree in applied economics from HEC Montréal.

 Staff analytical notes